populationgenomics/production-pipelines/README.md

 fewgenomes/CPG196535: My job
 ```

-`cpg_pipes.hb.command` provides a helper to set up a command, that can be used to add monitoring of disk space, or authentificate with Google Cloud to make gsutil work:
+`cpg_pipes.hb.command` provides a helper to set up a command that can be used to add monitoring of disk space, or authenticate with GCP to make `gsutil` work:

 ```python
 from cpg_pipes.hb.command import wrap_command